Friday, April 7, 2017

 Roundtable participants will address the causes and consequences of state disinvestment in public higher education, new funding models developed in response to this trend, and the impacts of new funding models on access and quality.

 Henry Brady, Dean, Goldman School of Public Policy and Professor of Political Science and Public Policy, UC Berkeley

-Carol Christ, Interim Executive Vice Chancellor and Provost, UC Berkeley
+Carol Christ, Interim Executive Vice Chancellor and Provost, and Chancellor Designate, UC Berkeley